michaelSkaro/Classification_of_organotropic_metastases/README.md

     - [MOT.ipynb](metastases-classification/MOT.ipynb): Classification of positive and negative progression to seeding locations in 6 cancer types
     - [metastasis_pipeline.py](metastases-classification/metastasis_pipeline.py): A supervisory script to run all data through the metastatic loci classificaiton pipeline.

+## Submission:

+Our research is currently in submission for publication.
+A draft of this publication, a doi, and pre-print will be made available upon acceptance.
+Stay tuned!
+Thanks!